sfu-cl-lab/etl-outlier-detection/README.md

 3. **Compile & Run**

       + Go into `src` folder
-      + modify `config.cfg`  with your own configuration according to format explained [here]
       + `javac -cp ".:./lib/*" Convert_table.java `
       + `java -cp ".:./lib/*" Convert_table > result.txt `
       Then you can check the converted table in your "dbname".